purecpp-org/raftcpp/README.md

 # raftcpp
-A Raft implementation to help build your Raft service in 1 minute.
+A RAFT implementation to help build your RAFT service in 1 minute.
 [Note that this project is now WORKING IN PROGRESS.
 We are going to release 0.1.0 soon.]

 ## Main dependencies
 - asio
 - rest_rpc
-- doctest
+- gtest
 - gflags

 ## Quick Start